Limo-Vincent/Aviation-Risk-Analysis-Phase1-Project/README.md

 This bar chart displays the distribution of accidents across various flight phases.
 ![Flight phase](Images/Flight_phase.png)

+## Interactive Dashboard
+![Dashboard](Images/Aircraft_trends.png)
+Click to view the dashboard: [Aircraft Analysis Dashboard](https://public.tableau.com/views/AicraftAnalysisproject/AicraftAnalysisdashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Conclusion
 This analysis on aviation accident data reveals critical safety insights for strategic entry into the aviation industry.
 Aircraft types such as the Cessna 152 and 172 showed higher accident frequencies, particularly during the takeoff and landing phases, underscoring the importance of rigorous pilot training and aircraft maintenance in these moments.
 In contrast, multi-engine jets with lower incident records present safer investment options for initial operations.
 Additionally, commercial and corporate aviation flights demonstrated comparatively lower accident rates, suggesting these segments offer a more controlled and regulated environment for operations.

+## Technologies Used
+- Python (`pandas`, `matplotlib`, `seaborn`)
+- Jupyter notebook
+- Tableau Public
+- Git & GitHub

-## Interactive Dashboard
+## Repository Structure
-![Dashboard](Images/Aircraft_trends.png)
-Click to view the dashboard: [Aircraft Analysis Dashboard](https://public.tableau.com/views/AicraftAnalysisproject/AicraftAnalysisdashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)